MAPF-Competition/web_resource/instructions.md

 ## Clone Your Submission Repo

-Find the `<private git link>` to your private repo by click `Shown Git Link` in the `My Submission` page.
+Find the `<private git link>` to your private repo by clicking `Shown Git Link` in the `My Submission` page.
 Then clone your submission repo to your local machine.
 The repo contains starter code to help you prepare your submission.

 ```
 $ git clone <private git link>